Databank

 • Stage 3: Merged collation of stage 2 data including merging / mingling of records for stations in multiple stage 2 decks.

 Not all station records will have data back to stage 0 but all stations will contain provenance information to the extent that it can be uniquely ascertained.
+No information is withheld.
 We are indebted to many individuals and organizations, not least members of the working group and associated task teams, for helping to collate available records and submit them to the databank.

-Analysts wishing to create products from the databank should run their algorithms on at least the recommended merge both in the most recent version and also frozen version 1.0.0 (when released).
+Analysts wishing to create products from the databank should run their algorithms on at least the recommended merge both in the most recent version and also frozen version 1.1.0 (which will be maintained when superceded).
 This latter frozen version will form the basis for the analogs created as part of the benchmarking and assessment.

-Below is summarized the third beta release.
-Earlier releases can be found at the previous versions page.
+Below is summarized information on the version 1.1.0 release.
+Earlier beta releases can be found at the previous versions page.

 Sources

-The third version beta release consists of a recommended version of the merge of over 40 source decks of data submitted to the databank to date.
+The first release consists of a recommended version of the merge of over 50 source decks of data submitted to the databank to date.
 These sources range from a single station record to compilations of tens of thousands of stations.
-Most consist of 'raw' data (although unknown processing may have occurred).
-Where sources have been quality controlled or homogenized this is explicitly documented in the flags added in Stage 2.
+Most consist of 'raw' data (although unknown processing may have occurred so it is safer to consider these 'basic' data holdings).
+Where we know sources have been quality controlled or homogenized this is explicitly documented in the flags added in Stage 2.
 Before proceeding to the merge process some prioritization of the sources is required.
-The recommended merge version prioritization is summarized below.
-This places GHCN-D raw which is the de facto stage 3 daily deck as top priority.
+The recommended merge version prioritization places GHCN-D raw which is the de facto stage 3 daily deck as top priority.
 This ensures vertical coherency between daily and monthly holdings allowing a degree of data archeology to finer temporal scales.
 Remaining decks are ordered based upon a combination of their provenance, whether the data have been quality controlled or adjusted and station length.
 Priority is given to records of better provenance (where stage 0 exists), that are 'raw' and that have longer records.
 Some nuancing of the ordering has been performed based upon expert judgement.

 Merge process